 Is a Douro river cruise really worth 85 €?

 The downside was the visit to the cellar; in the bus, when I saw the candy seller I thought that it was another opportunity for them to earn some money.
-Before we got to the cellar I was hoping for a place full of barrels filled with wine.
+Before I got to the cellar I was hoping for a place full of barrels filled with wine.

 The tour lasted just 2 minutes.
 As you can see in the photos, they took us to a room and then we went downstairs to a second room and what did we see?
 Hum… nothing!
-Ok, we saw some bottles that were protected behind bars.
+OK, we saw some bottles that were protected behind bars.

 My first impression, on the bus, just came true – the visit to the cellar is just another way for them to earn more money from tourists!
-For 7,50 €, that we paid for the visit, you should visit the Taylor or Sandeman cellars in Porto instead.
+For 7.50 €, that I paid for the visit, you should visit the Taylor or Sandeman cellars in Porto instead.
 I’m sure you won’t be disappointed with the visit.

-To conclude, I recommend this Douro river cruise – it is well worth the 77,50 € (if possible don’t do it on weekends – it’s cheaper, 62,50€), because you’ll discover Douro region.
+To conclude, I recommend this Douro river cruise – it is well worth the 77.50 € (if possible, do it on week days – it’s cheaper), because you’ll discover Douro region.
 However, you should choose to visit the cellars in Porto.